-- Ripe, uncut Brie may be frozen up to 6 months.
+- Ripe, uncut brie may be frozen for up to 6 months.

 The Best Way to Eat

-Unlike other rinds, the white moldy Brie rind is edible and is usually eaten along with the softer interior.
-If you do not want to eat the rind, it is easy to trim from a refrigerated Brie, or bring the cheese to room temperature, slice off the top and scoop out the soft center with a spoon.
-A fun fact: champagne goes particularly well with Brie cheese.
+Unlike other rinds, the white moldy brie rind is edible and is usually eaten along with the softer interior.
+If you do not want to eat the rind, it is easy to trim from a refrigerated brie, or bring the cheese to room temperature, slice off the top and scoop out the soft center with a spoon.
+A fun fact: champagne pairs particularly well with brie cheese.

 If necessary, Camembert may be substituted for brie in equal measures.
 Be aware that the Camembert will be stronger in aroma and flavor than the brie.